Koenkk/zigbee2mqtt.io/docs/guide/getting-started/README.md

 It's assumed, that you've a recent version of Docker and Docker-Compose is installed.

-First, we create the `docker-compose.yml` file which defines how Docker would run our containers.
+First, we create a folder where we want the project to reside `mkdir folder-name`.
+In the folder, we create we save the `docker-compose.yml` file which defines how Docker would run our containers.
 The following file consists of two services, one for the MQTT-Server and one for Zigbee2MQTT itself.
 Be sure to adjust the file to your needs and match the devices-mount in the case your adapter was not mounted on `/dev/ttyUSB0`.

 ```yaml